louievandyke/hashilab/README.md

 * Local Virtual Machines (VM) are configured to use Ubuntu 20.04
   * You can change this by tweaking the [Vagrantfile](/Vagrantfile).

 ## Instructions for Ubuntu users only.
-Install Vagrant, VirtualBox, Ansible and Python 3.9 seperately.
+Install Vagrant, VirtualBox, Ansible and Python 3.9 seperately if on a Mac.

 1. Install software necessary for bootstrapping the cluster.
 This will install Vagrant, VirtualBox, Python 3.9, and Ansible.
 You can skip this step these are already available in your machine.